Drinking Water Project Funding

-Water systems with 50 or less connections and not-for-profit, non-transient non-community water systems can receive a Very Small System Compliance Grant to assit water systems that are in violation of the Safe Drinking Water Act, excluding the Total Coliform Rule, to achieve compliance.
+Water systems with 50 or less connections and not-for-profit, non-transient non-community water systems can receive a Very Small System Compliance Grant to assit water systems that are in violation of the Safe Drinking Water Act to achieve compliance.
 Very Small System Compliance Grant applications can be submitted at any time.

 A capacity review or sanitary survey should be completed by the Drinking Water Program prior to submission of the grant application in order to identify and support the need of the project.

 Examples of eligible projects may include, but are not limited to:

 - Installation or rehabilitation of a well in order to meet current or future Safe Drinking Water Act requirements, excluding the Total Coliform Rule.